CLI Commands

 Example:

-patterns: ["Create a 30-second audio clip"]
+turns: - role: user parts: - type: text patterns: ["Create a 30-second audio clip"]

-- type: audio_duration
+assertions: - type: audio_duration params: max_seconds: 5Use Cases:

 - Validate exact duration requirements